ehsanmok/create-your-own-lang-with-rust/book/src/02_firstlang/fibonacci.md

 fib(10)  # = 55
 ```

-This is beautiful in its simplicity, but let's trace through what happens when we call `fib(4)`:
+This is simple, but let's trace through what happens when we call `fib(4)`:

 <p align="center">
 </br>